psrenergy-docs/ncp-release-notes/docs/home.md

 ## New features

-* Included the turbined water target constraint.
+* Included the turbined water target constraint for hydro plants.
 * Extended the possibility to define penalties for target generation constraints.
 * Extended the energy bid for hydro plants to include a minimum bid and capacity / price levels.
 * Added the possibility to define levels of energy bids / prices and minimum bids for hydro units.